arassec/igor/module-misc/src/main/resources/doc/filter-persisted-value-action.md

-# 'Filter persisted values' Action
+# 'Filter persisted value' Action
 This action filters data items based on values from igor's datastore.

 Filtered data items are not passed to the following action.